pretix/pretix-docs/docs/self-hosting/config.md

 `custom_sender_dmarc_required`

-:   If this is set to `True`, pretix will show a warning if organizers use a sender address from a domain that does not have DMARC set up.
+:   If this is set to `True` and organizers use a sender address from a domain that does not have DMARC set up, then pretix will show a warning.

 `custom_smtp_allow_private_networks`